You are here

 UMD Career and Internship Services is here to assist you.
 Our best advice is to start early!
 Learn more about how we can help by visiting our office and connecting with us on social media: Facebook, Twitter, LinkedIn, "Peer into Your Career" blog and Pinterest.

 Career Planning Process

-- Take career assessments such as: Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or StrengthsQuest™ available in Career and Internship Services, and the Personal Style Inventory and/or Transferable Skills Inventory, available on the Career and Internship Services website.
-A similar exercise may be found in this handbook.
+- Take career assessments such as Strong Interest Inventory®, Myers-Briggs Type Indicator® and/or CliftonStrengths for Students™ available in Career and Internship Services, and the Personal Style Inventory and/or Transferable Skills Inventory, available on the Career and Internship Services website.
+A similar exercise may be found on our website.

 - Get involved in activities, clubs and/or organizations to test out your interests.

 - Consider tentative major(s) after talking with advisors, counselors, instructors, friends, and family, and taking a variety of liberal education classes.